 It should be noted that highest biomass recorded in Area V in 1998/1999 especially in V-NW and V-SW.
-In 1998/99, those two strata were surveyed earlier about a moth than latter two years (2000/2001 and 2002/2003).
-V-NW and V-SW were surveyed in mid January to mid February which in 1998/1999 while they were surveyed in mid February to at beginning of March in latter two years.
+In 1998/99, those two strata were surveyed earlier about a month than latter two years (2000/2001 and 2002/2003).
+V-NW and V-SW were surveyed in mid January to mid February in 1998/1999 while they were surveyed in mid February to at beginning of March in latter two years.
 Intra-annual variability in krill abundance was reported around South Georgia (Brierley, et al., 2002).
 They reported that krill abundance late (March) austral summer was significantly lower than that in January.
 Such intra-annual variability of krill abundance could explain the abundance difference among three survey years in V-NW and in V-SW.
 Effect of intra-annual variability of krill abundance should be considered in data from III-E and VI-W where surveys were conducted in either December or March.
 The reasons of the seasonal differences of krill biomass could be either or combination of 1) onshore migration of krill in autumn to winter (Siegel et al., 1997) and 2) depletion of krill by predators (Brierley et al. 2002).

 There were two main categories of limitations to interpret the result of this analysis.
 First category of limitation was applied to acoustic survey of krill in general.
-Those general limitations were 1) background krill which could not be detected by echo sounder because of low density, 2) krill refuge which meant that krill could distribute where the survey vessel could not enter such as under sea ice and 3) surface krill which meant that krill could distribute shallower than the transducers (Nicol et al., 2000(b)).
+Those general limitations were 1) background krill which could not be detected by echo sounder because of low density, 2)

+krill refuge which meant that krill could distribute where the survey vessel could not enter such as under sea ice and 3) surface krill which meant that krill could distribute shallower than the transducers (Nicol et al., 2000(b)).
 Those three general limitations of abundance estimation of krill using echo sounder would contribute to underestimation of krill biomass.
 The other category of limitation was applied specifically to this analysis.
-Though krill identification using $\Delta MVBS$ between 120kHz and 38kHz have been well established, there was some uncertainty associated species identification of mark on echogram because no net sampling was conducted in the analysis presented here.
-Along with this, there was no in situ length frequency and weight data of krill to convert acoustic backscattering to biomass.
-This was also the source of bias.
-Poor sea condition for echo sounder survey in Northern Stratum of Area IV in 2000/2001 resulted in poor survey coverage.
+Though krill identification using $\Delta MVBS$ between 120 kHz and 38 kHz have been well established, there was some uncertainty associated species identification of mark on echogram because no net sampling was conducted in the surveys presented here.
+Along with this, there was no in-situ length frequency and weight data of krill to convert acoustic backscattering to biomass except the Ross Sea in 2004/2005.
+The results of comparison of biomass between Kaiyo Maru and KS2 suggested that data from two vessels were comparable.
+Murase et al. (2006) suggested that krill distributions and the length frequency data for the purpose of acoustical biomass estimation could be obtained from stomach contents of Antarctic minke whales.
+The results of this paper could be updated using krill distributions and the length frequency data from stomach contents of Antarctic minke whales.
 Calibration of echo sounder is very important because subtle parameter setting change will results in large effect on biomass estimation of krill.
 Because there was no calibration result in 2002/03, interpretation of the result in that year may need caution.
+Demer and Conti (2005) proposed the new TS for E. supreba using Stochastic Distorted-Wave Born-Approximation (DSDWBA) model.
+If the new TS applied to our results, krill biomass would be 2.5 times higher than the current estimates.
+Methods of TS estimation would also introduce bias to the biomass estimates.